Charles, Duke of Vendôme: Early life and family

 Charles' sister Antoinette de Bourbon, married the comte de Guise (a member of the house of Lorraine), who in 1524 was made the governor of Champagne and then in 1527 became the first duc de Guise and a pair de France (peer of France).
 Charles' other sister became the abbess of Fontevraud.

 Upon the early death of François in 1495, Marie was left to administer both her own lands, and the comté de Vendôme (county of Vendôme) of her late husband.
-She would remain a widow until her death in 1546, devoting herself to the administration of her estates in Picardie (region of north east France).
+She would remain a widow until her death in 1546, devoting herself to the administration of her estates in Picardy (region of north east France).
 She was an active manager of these estates.